fsprojects/FSharp.Formatting/docs/content/commandline.md

   <div class="span1"></div>
 </div>

-Alternatively, you can download the [source as a ZIP file](https://github.com/tpetricek/FSharp.Formatting/zipball/master) or download the [compiled binaries](https://github.com/tpetricek/FSharp.Formatting/archive/release.zip) as a ZIP.
+Alternatively, you can download the [source as a ZIP file](https://github.com/fsprojects/FSharp.Formatting/zipball/master).

 Using the tool
 --------------